Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Drush  <a id="drush"></a>

+Ubuntu 16.4 has Drush version 5.10, which is installed above.
+If that causes issues, do the following.

 Specify drush commit due to issues with newer drush versions and automated tests used by QA:
 ```
 cd /opt